brownieboy/react-dragdrop-test-simple/readme.md

 npm run buildwin
 ```

 NB: either of the latter two commands will minify and uglify the resulting JavaScript libraries, which reduced to about a third of their unminified sizes.
 However, build time is significantly higher!
 Open the build/index.html file via a local server.
-SublimeServer is good if you're running SubmlimeText.
+SublimeServer is an easy option if you're running SublimeText.

 ## Demo